lofar-astron/factor/doc/source/facetselfcal.rst

 Self-calibration cycle 0
 ------------------------
 The self-calibration cycle (see :ref:`selfcal_cycle`) is performed with phase-only calibration.
 The resulting image should be similar to the dir-independent images obtained in the :ref:`initial_subtract_operation` (although of higher resolution).
-An example image is shown in the `Cycle 0 example image`_.
+An example image is shown in Figure :num:`cycle-0-example-image`.

-.. _`Cycle 0 example image`:
+.. _cycle-0-example-image:

 .. figure:: cycle_0_image.png
    :scale: 40 %